oargudo/terrain-descriptors/README.md

 ### Compiling and running the code

 We provide a Qt project file to build the application.
-It has been tested on a Windows 11 system using Qt 6.3 and Qt 6.7, with both MinGW 11.2 and MSVC2019 compilers within Qt Creator.
+It has been tested on a Windows 11 system using Qt 6.3 (MinGW 11.2 and MSVC2019 compilers) and Qt 6.8 (MinGW 13.1 and MSVC2022 compilers) within Qt Creator.

 Please make sure to move or link the [terrains](./terrains) folder to the same directory as the executable or, if you are running it from an IDE, set up the working directory accordingly.